wp-plugins/wp-backitup/readme.txt

 = Can this backup one version of WordPress to a different version? = No. It is absolutely critical that your WordPress versions are exactly the same.

-= Will Wordpress Backitup work on WordPress Multisite? = Wordpress Backitup cannot yet backup/restore entire networks but it is compatible with WPMS sites.
+= Will WP Backitup work on WordPress Multisite? =
+WP Backitup cannot yet backup/restore entire networks but it is compatible with WPMS sites.

 = Does the plugin copy the database details as well? = Yes, a database dump is created with each backup.

 = Can I make a basic WordPress site, with all my desired plugins and settings, make a few pages, setup permalinks, remove all the default junk and load in a basic themplate? =
 Yes.
-Wordpress Backitup can be used to create a good starting point for any and all sites you work on.
+WP Backitup can be used to create a good starting point for any and all sites you work on.

-= Does Wordpress Backitup need to be installed? =
+= Does WP Backitup need to be installed? =
 Yes.
-You must install the Wordpress Backitup plugin on the site you wish to backup and the site you wish to restore to.
+You must install the WP Backitup plugin on the site you wish to backup and the site you wish to restore to.
 Its just a simple plugin.

-= Does Wordpress Backitup backup plugins settings or just the plugins themselves? = Wordpress Backitup creates a database dump and a backup of all your themes, plugins and uploads.
+= Does WP Backitup backup plugins settings or just the plugins themselves? = WP Backitup creates a database dump and a backup of all your themes, plugins and uploads.

-= Do you have any ideas about how large a blog is too big for Wordpress Backitup to handle? = I`ve tested up to 5 themes, 20 plugins and 100 posts/pages without any issues.
+= Do you have any ideas about how large a blog is too big for WP Backitup to handle? = I`ve tested up to 5 themes, 20 plugins and 100 posts/pages without any issues.

 = Do you do regularly update thisduct to match with WP version updates? =